vrasneur/pyfasttext/README.md

 # pyfasttext

-*Warning*: **`pyfasttext` is no longer maintained: use the official Python binding from the fastText repository:** https://github.com/facebookresearch/fastText/tree/master/python
+*Warning!* **`pyfasttext` is no longer maintained: use the official Python binding from the fastText repository:** https://github.com/facebookresearch/fastText/tree/master/python

 Yet another Python binding for [fastText](https://github.com/facebookresearch/fastText).